LIFE IN 18th CENTURY ENGLAND

 There was little change in food in the 18th century.
 Despite the improvements in farming food for ordinary people remained plain and monotonous.
 For them meat was a luxury.
 In England a poor person's food was mainly bread and potatoes.
 In the 18th century drinking tea became common even among ordinary people.

-In the 18th century the wealthy owned comfortable upholstered furniture.
+In Georgian Britain the wealthy owned comfortable upholstered furniture.
 They owned beautiful furniture, some of it veneered or inlaid.
 In the 18th century much fine furniture was made by Thomas Chippendale (1718-1779), George Hepplewhite (?-1786) and Thomas Sheraton (1751-1806).
-The famous clock maker James Cox (1723-1800) made exquisite clocks for the rich.
+The famous clockmaker James Cox (1723-1800) made exquisite clocks for the rich.

 However the poor had none of these things.
-Craftsmen and labourers lived in 2 or 3 rooms.
+Craftsmen and laborers lived in 2 or 3 rooms.
 The poorest people lived in just one room.
 Their furniture was very simple and plain.

 The history of furniture